 Samuel Hoskins works predominantly with oil paints on linen canvas.
 He was born at the beginning of the new millennium in Salem, Oregon.
-Hoskins is currently a high school senior at Blanchet Catholic and has attended a variety of different art educations.
-He is currently enrolled at the Masters School of Art located in Portland where he has attended every Thursday since the eighth grade.
-He is also a current student in the Salem Art Association High school Mentorship Program where he has been receiving personal training from oil painter Jim Richards.
+He is currently a student of oil painter Jim Richards.
 Hoskins has received numerous national and even international awards for young artists such as the 2018 Scholastic National Medal and a finalist in the Illinois Institute of Art International High School Contest where he placed 2nd out of thousands of entries from over 20 different countries.
-His has recently been accepted into the Florence Academy of Art in Italy for the month of July to study at the world renowned atelier.
-His future after high school is still undecided but his dream is to study full time at the Florence Academy of Art.
+His has recently been accepted into the Florence Academy of Art in Italy into their Painting and Drawing Course starting the Fall of 2019.

 " I have always possessed a strong passion for art.
 During my childhood, I was never like the other kids in that I found myself creating stories and drawing instead of playing video games or eating bugs.
 This mental divide between my interests and others was socially challenging for me and I had a difficult time finding people with whom I could connect.
 To combat the social awkwardness and anxiety I felt in a lot of situations, I began carrying a sketchbook around with me wherever I went.
 I discovered that I could accurately convey thoughts and ideas I had onto paper more effectively than I could with words.
 Over time, my sketchbook transformed from a shield I hid behind to a stage from which I can communicate.
 Once my mind was set on the endless potential that painting has to offer, it engulfed me like a wildfire.
 It has become an extension of who I am.
 When I am not painting, I study artists I admire, from the Renaissance master Caravaggio to current world class artists like Conor Walton and Daniel Graves.